The Outlaw Philosopher

 Growth is costly.
 But stagnation will bankrupt your soul.

-Join the Outlaw Community
+Join Outlaw Church